sal55/langs/candm.md

 With M, only names with the 'export' attribute will be exported from the program. ('global' shares between modules, 'export' additionally between programs)

-**89** In C, only functions and variables and officially exported (as symbols and objects) between modules.
-Types, structs, enums have to be shared by making sure each module sees the definitions, usually by a shared header files.
+**89** In C, only functions and variables are officially exported (as symbols and objects) between modules.
+Types, structs, enums have to be shared by making sure each module sees the definitions, usually by a shared header file.
 With M, 'global' works also with types, records, enums, named constants and macros.

 **90** C has a crude textual macro system.
 M has never had anything on the scale C. More recently, a simple macro system for expression terms only has been introduced.
 Macro names follow proper scope rules, and can be imported and exported.

-**91** C is funny with namespaces, of which there are three sets (nothing to do with the namespaces to do with encapsulation).
+**91** C is funny with namespaces, of which there are three sets (nothing to do with the namespaces that come from encapsulation).
 First there is the regular namespace for most identifiers.
 Then there is a separate namespace for struct and enum tags.
 Finally, labels have their own namespace.
 So you can have:
 ````
 A:; struct A A; goto A;
 ````
-A is used as a label; as a struct tag; and as variable name.
+A is used as a label; as a struct tag; and as a variable name.
 M has just these one namespace for these.
-(In all cases these are top-level names that do not appear after a ".", such as struct member names).
+(In all cases these are top-level names that do not appear after a ".", such as struct member names.)

 **92** With lexical scopes, each module (translation unit) really has one scope at file-level.
 But inside a function, each {...} block introduces a new scope; an unlimited number of them.
 This allows the same identifier, such as 'A', to be exist as multiple instances across different